 Fish poo and diet

 All lovers of curry appreciate ‘what goes in’ effects ‘what comes out’.Some diets are better than others.
-Generally I have always favoured a floating, expanded pellet as the waste generated appears to be less and more easily removed.
+A floating pellet generates less waste.
 Several of the larger feed manufacturers recognise this and now market feeds specifically targeted to RAS.

 General recommendations for aquaponics